jamiekelly/Network/README.txt

 -=Priority #2 [Do soon!]=-

+*- Have the game pause for a second after every score.
 *- Make the 'numOfFollowers' in the 'ballfollowers' class defined by parameter, or other way.
 [Explained further in notes] *- Better edge detection for the paddle.
 It looks like the edge of the paddle will hit the ball and then it doesn't
 - Add 2 player support within an offline game (non server) NOTE* Do once GUI is finished